Leipzig: Baroque to Modern

+Contemporary

-As for contemporary music, Leipzig is known for its independent music scene and subcultural events.
-Leipzig has for twenty years been home to the world's largest Gothic festival, the annual Wave-Gotik-Treffen (WGT), where thousands of fans of gothic and dark styled music from across Europe and the world gather in the early summer.
+Leipzig is known for its independent music scene and subcultural events.
+Leipzig has for thirty years been home to the Wave-Gotik-Treffen (WGT), which is currently the world's largest Gothic festival, where thousands of fans of goth music gather in the early summer.
 The first Wave Gotik Treffen was held at the Eiskeller club, today known as Conne Island, in the Connewitz district.
 Mayhem's notorious album Live in Leipzig was also recorded at the Eiskeller club.

-Leipzig Pop Up is an annual music trade fair for the independent music scene as well as a music festival taking place on Pentecost weekend.
+Leipzig Pop Up was an annual music trade fair for the independent music scene as well as a music festival taking place on Pentecost weekend.
 Its most famous indie-labels are Moon Harbour Recordings (House) and Kann Records (House/Techno/Psychedelic).
-Several venues offer live music on a daily basis, including the Moritzbastei which was once part of the city's fortifications, and is one of the oldest student clubs in Europe with concerts in various styles.
-For over 15 years "Tonelli's" has been offering free weekly concerts every day of the week, though door charges may apply Saturdays.
+Several venues offer live music frequently, including the Moritzbastei, Tonelli's, and Noch Besser Leben.

 Die Prinzen ("The Princes") is a German band founded in Leipzig.
-With almost 6 million records sold, they are one of the most successful German bands.
+With almost six million records sold, they are one of the most successful German bands.

 The cover photo for the Beirut band's 2005 album Gulag Orkestar, according to the sleeve notes, was stolen from a Leipzig library by Zach Condon.

 The city of Leipzig is also the birthplace of Till Lindemann, best known as the lead vocalist of Rammstein, a band formed in 1994.